Fitness Volt

 Dena Westerfield is a bodybuilder hailing from Florida.
 She made a name for herself with her bulky frame, and impressive muscles.
 However, she has made her biggest impact as a personal trainer, helping others achieve their success.

 Westerfield spends a lot of time in the gym, working with other people.
 Despite that, she still manages to find time to train herself.
-Her bench press is quite impressive, hitting a massive 315lb.
-It is not often for female bodybuilders to hit a bench press of over 300lb, but she crushes it.
+Her bench press is quite impressive, reaching a massive 315 pounds.
+It is not often for female bodybuilders to hit a bench press of over 300 pounds, but she crushes it.

 Kristy Hawkins